Presidential Dollars | 2008 James Monroe Presidential Dollar

 James Monroe Presidential Dollar

-Before being elected as President, James Monroe served in the Revolutionary War, championed the Bill of Rights, and helped negotiate the Louisiana Purchase.
+Before being elected as president, James Monroe served in the American Revolutionary War, championed the Bill of Rights, and helped negotiate the Louisiana Purchase.
 His Presidency is known for the Monroe Doctrine and Missouri Compromise.
 He served two terms as the 5th President of the United States from 1817 to 1825.

 The official launch ceremony for the James Monroe Presidential Dollar was held at Ash Lawn-Highland in Charlottesville, Virginia.
 This is the estate of President James Monroe.
-The Acting Deputy Director of the United States Mint Dan Shaver, Ash Lawn-Highland Executive Director Carolyn Coggin Holmes, and the James Monroe Memorial Foundation President G. William Thomas Jr were in attendance.
+The Acting Deputy Director of the United States Mint Dan Shaver, Ash Lawn-Highland Executive Director Carolyn Coggin Holmes, and the James Monroe Memorial Foundation President G. William Thomas Jr. were in attendance.
 The public was able to exchange paper dollars for the new dollar coins one day before they were officially released into circulation.

 Coin Specifications: